JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/custom-code/README.md

 ### Answers Handler

 Class [`com.acme.agama.survey.AnswersHandler`](./project/lib/com/acme/agama/survey/AnswersHandler.java) helps maintain the "state" of the survey as the flow runs by saving the selections the user has made so far.
 This class holds a Java list of [`com.acme.agama.survey.Answer`](./project/lib/com/acme/agama/survey/Answers.java) objects.
 An `Answer` consists of an identifier (a template identifier), a list of choices, and some text.
 The choices are identifiers as well: they map to the values of the input fields of the given template.
-When there is a single choice question, the list will be of size one.
+When there is a single-choice question, the list will be of size one.

 A question may also require the user to enter explanations or further details about an answer.
 That's why `Answer` class has a `text` member.
 A `null` value is stored when the question does not make use of this feature.